Our Mission

 Our Values

-These values are designed to support and reflect the mission and objectives of the McGill Bird Observatory.
-They emphasize the importance of scientific rigor, conservation, education, and community involvement.
+These values uphold the mission of the McGill Bird Observatory, highlighting our commitment to scientific rigor, conservation, education, and community engagement.

-We value the power of education in fostering a deeper understanding and appreciation of nature.
-We are dedicated to providing learning opportunities for people of all ages and backgrounds, encouraging curiosity and stewardship.
+We believe in the power of education to foster a deeper understanding and appreciation of nature.
+By providing learning opportunities for people of all ages and backgrounds, we inspire curiosity and promote environmental stewardship.

 History